People diagnosed with dementia need friendly faces, familiar surroundings and routines in their lives

 Your relative can love reading the newspaper everyday but may find it hard to go to their favourite newsstand.
 By going to pick it up for them, you can help them stay updated on current events so they don’t miss a thing.

 When your loved one is engaged in their hobbies and interests, it means they will be mentally stimulated and enjoy themselves in the process.

 Dementia specialists and ongoing support

 Looking after people with dementia is a challenging and frightening task.
 The person looking after someone with dementia needs to know how to make living conditions easier for the individual.
-Luckily, we provide specialist training to our caretakers to make sure they can take on this task.
+Luckily, we provide specialist training to our Care Givers to make sure they can take on this task.

-Home is where the heart is, as the saying goes, and we realised this at Cedars Home Care.
+Home is where the heart is, as the saying goes, and we realised this at The Cedars Home Care.
 That is why we provide home care since we know that maintaining this environment and all its associated routines is crucial.
-By opting for our services, your relative will be looked after by faces they find familiar (you also get to familiarize yourself with the caretakers).
+By opting for our services, your relative will be looked after by faces they find familiar (you also get to familiarize yourself with the Care Givers).